Netflix/falcor/documentation/jsongraph.md

 ![Removing Duplicates](../images/json-graph-cache.png)

 This usually involves assigning a unique identifier to the entity, so that the client can detect duplicates before they are added to the cache.
 Unfortunately as most object identifiers are not globally unique, but rather are unique among other entities of the same type, custom code must often be written for each new type added to the system.
-In addition to being able to represent graphs as a JSON object, JSON Graph provides a set of abstract operations that should allow your application to be able to retrieve all the data it needs in a single round trip.
-The ability to retrieve precisely the data required for an application scenario in a single round trip can dramatically reduce latency.
+In addition to being able to represent graphs as a JSON object, JSON Graph provides a set of abstract operations that allow your application to be able to retrieve all the data it needs for an application use case _in a single round trip_.
+This can dramatically reduce latency.

 ## How Does JSON Graph Work?

-**JSON Graph allows a graph to be modeled as JSON without _introducing duplicates_.** Instead of inserting an entity into the same message multiple times, _each entity with a unique identifier is inserted into a single globally–unique location in the JSON Graph object_.
-The path to the only location within the JSON Graph object where an entity is stored is referred to as the entity's **identity path.** No two entities in an application's domain model should have the same identity path.
-If an entity's unique identifier (often assigned by a data store) is not globally unique, but rather only unique within the set of its like types, the entity's identity path can be changed to include both the its type and ID.
-This combination is usually enough to ensure that an entity's identity path is globally unique.
+**JSON Graph allows a graph to be modeled as JSON without _introducing duplicates_.** Instead of inserting an entity into the same message multiple times, _each entity with a unique identifier is inserted into a single, globally unique location in the JSON Graph object_.
+The Path to the only location within the JSON Graph object where an entity is stored is referred to as the entity's **Identity Path.** No two entities in an application's domain model should have the same Identity Path.
+If an entity's unique identifier (often assigned by a data store) is *not* globally unique, but rather only unique within the set of its like types, the entity's Identity Path can be changed to include both the its type and ID.
+This combination is usually enough to ensure that an entity's Identity Path is globally unique.

-Whenever an entity needs to be referenced by another entity in the same JSON graph object, a **Reference** with the entity's identity path is included instead.
+Whenever an entity needs to be referenced by another entity in the same JSON graph object, a **Reference** with the entity's Identity Path is included instead.
 A Reference is a new value type that JSON Graph introduces to JSON to allow graph relationships to be modeled within a JSON object.

 Here is a simple example of a JSON Graph object that contains the domain data for a TODO list.